 - Are currently at or less than 18 weeks pregnant

-- Take sertraline (Zoloft), fluoxetine (Prozac), citalopram (Celexa), or escitalopram (Lexapro) and plan to continue it during pregnancy and postpartum
+- Taking sertraline (Zoloft), fluoxetine (Prozac), citalopram (Celexa), or escitalopram (Lexapro)

 - Monthly assessments of your mood and medication side effects